delphinus/homebrew-sfmono-square/script/convert_codepoints/README.md

 # NAME

-convert\_codepoints
+convert\_codepoints - convert files according to changes in SF Mono Square

 # SYNOPSIS

+    # convert all files below the current directory
-    # convert files from v2 => v3 (default values)
+    # from v2 => v3 (default values)
-    % bin/convert_codepoints
+    % bin/convert_codepoints .

     # specify versions
+    % bin/convert_codepoints -f v1 -t v3 .

+    # specify a file
-    % bin/convert_codepoints -f v1 -t v3
+    % bin/convert_codepoints -f v1 -t v3 /path/to/file

+    # not show diffs, but execute
+    % bin/convert_codepoints -e

 # DESCRIPTION

 This is a script to convert glyphs in your dotfiles according to versions of SF Mono Square.
 Now this font has 3 versions that has some codepoints without compatibility.
-This script can search any file in the current directory and convert characters that have such codepoints according to supplied options.
+This script can search a supplied directory or file and convert characters that have such codepoints according to supplied options.

 Here is an outline of changes in v1, v2, v3, nerd-fonts v2 and nerd-fonts v3.